 1. Encourage friends, family, work colleagues and associates to visit your new website.
 Ask them for feedback and encourage them to share it with their friends and family.
 You might consider offering a local ‘friends & family’ or ‘first-time customer’ discount to drive early engagement and conversion.

-2. Set up / claim and optimise your Google My Business (GMB) listing.
-Keep your content fresh e.g. update your opening hours and services in light of Covid-19, answer FAQs, upload new images & videos.
-Add your website address to GMB along with compelling reasons to visit your site.
+2. Set up / claim and optimise your Google Business Profile (GBP).
+Keep your content fresh e.g. update your opening hours and services, answer FAQs, upload new images & videos.
+Add your website address to GBP along with compelling reasons to visit your site.
 Aim to post at least once a week.

 3. Request & respond to online customer reviews on Google, Yell.com and other reviews platforms relevant for your trade/industry.
 Responding appropriately and within good time sends signals to search engines that you deliver a good end-to-end customer experience.
 It’s a good idea to showcase new customer reviews/ratings on your website to instil trust and drive conversion.

 4. Set up social media accounts like Facebook and post unique, shareable content regularly Add a link to your website.
 Announce the launch of your new website on your social platforms.
 Aim to post relevant content on your specialist subject, authored by you.
 Add a website link back to the relevant page of your site on posts and promote compelling reasons to visit.
 Add hashtags to posts to increase relevance, targeting specific keywords and locations.
 Why not run a competition?
 First 10 replies to the post get X% off or Free X. Acknowledge and respond to customer’s engagement / posts in good time to deliver the best customer experience.